devancadman/hackathon_women_in_tech/README.md

 -   ### Wireframes

-    You can access the wireframes document by clicking [Here](path).
+    You can access the wireframes document by clicking [Here](https://github.com/phillywhitty/hackathon_women_in_tech/blob/main/docs/wireframes/main_page.png).

 ## Features

 ---

 -  ### Features
-    Description
+    - Header with inspirational message.
+    - Youtube videos providing techniques and help to combat impostor syndrome.
+    - Spotify section with hosts debating around the topic of impostor syndrome.
+    - Testimonials and inspirational quotes from celebrities.
+    - Footer with the credits of the authors along with inspirational messages.

 ## Technologies Used